chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose-parameters.md

 ### Average 4 nets:

 Option to control network performance vs time.
 If unchecked, only 1 network will use to process the channel allowing a faster segmentation but less accurate.
-If checked  an average of 4 network will be used, it will be slower but more accurate
+If checked  an average of 4 network will be used, it will be slower but more accurate.

 ### Resample dynamics: